isomerpages/moe-yishunpri/_mk-at-yps/About Us/Our EYC Partner.md

 Children who attend the above EYC will be offered a K1 place at MK@Yishun when they turn 5.

 **<u>Criteria and Conditions</u>**
-* Child must be enrolled in the EYC by 31 January of the year the turn 4 or earlier.
+* Child must be enrolled in the EYC by 31 January of the year they turn 4 or earlier.
 * Child must remain in the same EYC till 31 December.
 * Child must be Singaporean or Permanent Resident on the day of enrolment in the MK.